This section looks at appealing a Home Office refusal at the First-tier Tribunal.

 If you miss this deadline, you may be able to apply for an "out-of-time" appeal but you would have to have good reasons for doing so, and explain these to the Tribunal.
 The Tribunal may refuse to consider your appeal.

-If the Home Office refuses your application they will send an appeal form (called IAFT-5) and guidance notes when they send you written notification of refusing your application.
+If the Home Office refuses your application they will send an appeal form (called IAFT-5) and guidance notes when they send you written notification of their refusal.

 You can submit an appeal to the tribunal using the appeal form sent to you, or an online form.
 If you are not sent an appeal form, you can find it on the Home Office website where you will also find the link for submitting your appeal form online.